HeroCTF/HeroCTF_v3/Reverse/JNI/README.md

 4 directories, 4 files
 ```

 This librairy is compiled in multiple architectures.
-After decompiling one of those with Ghidra, you will have the following code :
+After decompiling the one you prefer with Ghidra, you will have about the following code :

 ```cpp
 uint Java_fr_heroctf_jni_MainActivity_checkFlag